On My Kids Plate

 • While a wooden spoon handle or your thumb can be great for making the center of a thumbprint cookie, I’ve also found a clean wine cork works well.
 It leaves a little more room for jam in the cookie.

 • It can be less messy to put the jam in a zip-top bag and then snip the bottom corner.
-Use the bag of jam to then fill the cookies instead of a spoon.
+Use the bag of jam to fill the cookies instead of a spoon in the center of each cookie.

 Nutrition